GabrielWeinbrenner/Chess-In-VisionOS/README.md

 # ♟️ Chess App ♟️

-This repository contains the source code for a Chess application developed in Swift using SwiftUI.
+A Chess application developed in Swift using SwiftUI for the Apple Visiion Pro.
 The application features a fully functional chess board, complete with player management, move validation, and game state tracking.

 ## Features ✨